NoMansSkyRetro/MBINCompiler.retro/README.md

 There are also a number of other options that can be passed to the executable in most modes.
 To see all the details call `MBINCompiler.exe help` to see the help details.

+### Running on linux

+MBINCompiler provides pre-built binaries for linux.
+These do not require mono to be run but will require the dotnet framework to be installed on your system.

+To run the binary simply call it directly (eg. `MBINCompiler ./path/to/file.MBIN`) and this will convert the provided file.
+See above for any extra command line arguments.

 ## SUBMITTING BUG REPORTS

 If you run into errors, in most cases the errors are because: